rescuedragon/exight2.0/INFO_LOG.md

    - Port range: 5432
    - Source: `sg-04dadac7d7d3683e4` (EC2 SG)
 3) (Optional but OK) Also allow from `sg-08c3cebc3940f0579` if the EC2 is sometimes attached to it
-4) Click “Save rules”.
+4) Click "Save rules".
-5) Reply here with: “RDS inbound updated” (or confirm it was already correct).
+5) Reply here with: "RDS inbound updated" (or confirm it was already correct).

 ### [$(date)] - Micro-step 2A: Where to edit RDS inbound rules
 - On the RDS `database-1` page (Connectivity & security):
-  - In the “VPC security groups” section, click the linked SG `sg-08c3cebc3940f0579`.
+  - In the "VPC security groups" section, click the linked SG `sg-08c3cebc3940f0579`.
   - This opens the EC2 Security Group page for that SG.
-  - Click “Edit inbound rules”.
+  - Click "Edit inbound rules".
   - Add rule:
     - Type: PostgreSQL
     - Protocol: TCP